smostafa2001/smostafa2001/README.md

-Passionate Fullstack <strong>ASP.NET Core/Blazor</strong> Developer with a comprehensive skill set in Front-End Development encompassing HTML, CSS, JavaScript, jQuery, Bootstrap, and Blazor.
+Passionate Fullstack <strong>ASP.NET Core/Blazor/React</strong> Developer with a comprehensive skill set in Front-End Development encompassing HTML, CSS, JavaScript, TypeScript, jQuery, Bootstrap, TailwindCSS, Blazor, and React.
 Skilled in Back-End Development with expertise in C#, EF Core, and ASP.NET Core, along with proficiency in databases using T-SQL and SQL Server.
 Experienced in applying Design Patterns, Onion Architecture, Clean Architecture, and SOLID principles to deliver robust solutions.

 Possessing a strong foundation in RDBMS and Normalization, coupled with a deep understanding of Front-End Development and Git version control.
 Additionally, proficient in languages such as JAVA, Python, and C++, fostering a well-rounded problem-solving approach.